AshRubigo/serpentine/README.md

 Study goals and by extension app goals, in no particular order:

 - [ ] Learn Zig.
 All code will be in Zig.
-- [ ] Documentation.
+- [ ] Auto documentation.
 Learn to document using Zig properly, and make that documentation available.
 - [ ] Modules, including themes.
     - [ ] Unsandboxed mods that require user trust. `.dll`s?
     - [ ] Sandboxed mods.
 No trust unnecessary from the user, requires interpreter?